tiborsimon/MATLAB-Library-System/README.md

 1. Edit the library name if you want _(see details later)_.
 1. Copy your project into the `library` folder.
 1. Done.
 Your project is ready to ship.
-1. You can test your library by running the `install.m` script.
+1. You can test your library by navigating into the library's main folder and by running the `install` command or the `install.m` script.

 ### Command line way

 1. Clone this repository to your system:<br />
-   `git clone git@github.com:tiborsimon/MATLAB-Library-System.git my_library`<br />
+   `git clone git@github.com:tiborsimon/matlab-library-system.git my-library`<br />
    You can edit the folder name according to your needs.
 1. Edit the library name if you want _(see details later)_.
 1. Copy your project into the `library` folder.
 1. Done.
 Your project is ready to ship.
-1. You can test your library by running the `install.m` script.
+1. You can test your library by navigating into the library's main folder and by running the `install` command or the `install.m` script.

 ## Folder structure

 __MATLAB Library System__ has got a simple folder structure.

 ```
-my_library                | top level folder of your library
+my-library                | top level folder of your library
 │   install.m             | add your library to the MATLAB path
 │   librarydata.txt       | edit your library name and version here
-│   LICENSE               | add your license here optionally
+│   LICENSE               | add your license here [optional]
-│   README.md             | you can edit this readme file optionally
+│   README.md             | you can edit this readme file [optional]
 │   uninstall.m           | remove your library from the MATLAB path
 │                         |
-└───library               | all your code goes here
+└───library               | all your code goes here, do not change the name!
-        dummy_lib_test.m  | dummy deletable function for installation testing
+        my_function.m     | dummy deletable function for installation testing
 ```

 ## Modifying the library properties

-There are three library properties you can edit in the `my_library/librarydata.txt` file indexed by the rows of the file:
+There are three library properties you can edit in the `my-library/librarydata.txt` file indexed by the rows of the file:

 1. Library name
 2. Library version